310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p1.md

 And when I looked into the school rules, it seemed like I needed over half the students in the school to sign the petition.

-Well, knowing the teachers at our school, I suspect they won’t even properly examine the conditions when we establish it, but….
+Well, knowing the teachers at our school, I suspect they won’t even properly examine the conditions when we establish it, but…

 I don’t want to pretend I established it properly, only for them look into the fact that I didn’t get enough signatures to officially do so… That’s why I thought I would go through the proper procedures.